 James Graham’s biting, energetic and critically-acclaimed play strips politics down to the practical realities of those behind the scenes who roll up their sleeves, and on occasion bend the rules, to manoeuvre a diverse and conflicting chorus of MPs within the Mother of all Parliaments.
-Directed by Jeremy Herrin (People, Places and Things, Wolf Hall), This House gives us a timely, moving and often amusing insight into the workings of British politics.
+Joining the cast of 22 on stage, who between them play 66 characters, are a band of three musicians playing music from the era.

 Save £7.50 on Tuesday 7.30pm performance, excluding Balcony seats and save £4 in the Stalls & Upper Circle for Wednesday & Thursday 7.30pm & Wednesday 2pm & Saturday 2.30pm performances.

 Stalls & Upper Circle tickets £23 Tuesday to Thursday 7.30pm & Wednesday 2pm performances & £25 for Saturday 2.30pm performance.